 //...

-In the code block above, we set up a fetch request which returns data from the CMS.
-When the request is executed, we set the value of the state data to be the returned value.
-We also passed the corresponding data elements as props to each of the individual components.
-We can set up the Home component to use the CMS content:
+In the code block above, you set up a fetch request that reads data from the CMS.
+When the request is executed, the value of the state data is set to the returned value.
+Additionally, you passed the corresponding data elements as props to each component.

 const Home = ({content}) => {